wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-sap-planning-guide.md

 > [AZURE.NOTE] CPU and memory resources of the VM types supported by SAP are pre-allocated on the host nodes.
 This means that once the VM is deployed, the resources on the host will be available as defined by the VM type.

 When planning and sizing SAP on Azure solutions the quotas for each virtual machine size must be considered.
-The VM quotas are described [here][vm-size-specs].
+The VM quotas are described [here][virtual-machines-sizes].

 The quotas described represent the theoretical maximum values.
 The limit of IOPS per VHD may be achieved with small IOs (8kb) but possibly may not be achieved with large IOs (1Mb).
 The IOPS limit is enforced on the granularity of single VHDs.